Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Introduction

+The main focus of this paper is to provide an overview of the different prevalence models using survey data and how they can be implemented in \CRANpkg{SUMMER}.
 The rest of the paper is organized as follows.
-In Section \ref{sec:model}, we briefly describe the different smoothing models implemented in \pkg{SUMMER}.
-We then provide an overview of the \pkg{SUMMER} package in Section \ref{sec:summer-overview}.
-Section \ref{sec:generic} to \ref{sec:malawi} provides a series of examples with increasing complexity.
-We first demonstrate the spatial and space-time smoothing of a generic binary indicator collected though complex survey sampling in Section \ref{sec:generic}.
-We then demonstrate the more complex functionalities of estimating mortality rates including the neonatal mortality rate (NMR) and U5MR in Section \ref{sec:mortality}.
-The analysis in these two Sections use simulated data that are included in the \pkg{SUMMER} package.
-In Section \ref{sec:malawi} we describe the complete workflow of estimating U5MR using the two most recent DHS surveys from Malawi and in Section \ref{sec:vis} we illustrate various visualization tools provided in the \pkg{SUMMER} package and provide a brief consideration of model checking.
-We discuss future work in Section \ref{sec:discuss}.
+We first briefly describe different methods to estimate prevalence using survey data.
+We start with a generic binary indicator and proceed with estimating mortality rates.
+We then provide an overview of the \CRANpkg{SUMMER} package and the workflows of using \CRANpkg{SUMMER} for prevalence mapping.
+We then discuss three examples for spatial and space-time smoothing of binary and composite indicators with increasing complexity.
+The first two examples uses simulated data that are included in the \CRANpkg{SUMMER} package.
+The last example uses the most recent DHS survey from Malawi.
+Then we illustrate various visualization and model checking tools in the \CRANpkg{SUMMER} package.
+Finally we conclude with future work.